The Hockey Player's Guide to Skating FasterSep 27, 2023

 Step 1: It begins with core stability.

 The more stable your core is, the more force you can produce with the big muscles (like glutes) that attach to it.
-Not only will this improve your performance, but also has implications for preventing common injuries, like low back fractures that often occur in hockey athletes.
-This is the most commonly skipped step in developing athletes, but is a critical component that effects all the rest of the steps in the process.
+Not only will this improve your performance, but also has implications for helping to prevent common injuries, like low back fractures that often occur in hockey athletes.

 Step 2: Hip extension mobility.